Carine000/UPS---Fashion-Advisor-Demo/README.md

 # UPS---Fashion-Advisor-Demo
-Demo GUI of a fashion advisor application and description of state of the art chosen methods for clothes parsing, and clothes compatibility with the human bodyi
+Demo GUI of a fashion advisor application and description of state of the art chosen methods for clothes parsing, and clothes compatibility with the human body.